Harper, No. 11 Auburn rebound with 93-78 win over Georgia

+AUBURN, Ala. — Jared Harper’s quick 3-pointer to start the game signaled this would be a more typical performance for both Auburn and its star point guard than the last one.

-TUSCALOOSA, Ala. — Jared Harper had 22 points and seven assists while he and No. 11 Auburn rebounded from a rough night to beat Georgia 93-78 on Saturday.
+Harper had 22 points and seven assists and he and the 11th-ranked Tigers rebounded from a rough night to beat Georgia 93-78 on Saturday.

+“I thought our team responded very well,” Auburn coach Bruce Pearl said.
+“We needed a better offensive execution.
+We needed to get to the right spots and take better shots.”

-The Bulldogs (9-6, 1-2) threatened to make it close through much of the second half to avoid a repeat of that 46-point road loss to the Volunteers.
+The Bulldogs (9-6, 1-2) threatened to make it close through much of the second half and certainly avoided a repeat of that 46-point road loss to the Volunteers.

-Harper got off to a strong start and then reclaimed control down the stretch.
+Harper got off to a strong start and had a big steal and assist down the stretch.

 Harper didn’t waste any time showing this performance would be different from than 3-of-14, nine-point game against the Rebels.
-The Auburn point guard hit two early 3-pointers and added a couple more before his day was done.
+He hit two early 3-pointers, one 22 seconds in, and added a couple more before his day was done.

 Bryce Brown had 15 points and made 3 of 4 3-pointers for Auburn.
 Anfernee McLemore also scored 15 points and added nine rebounds.
 Samir Doughty and Malik Dunbar each scored 11 points.

+It was perhaps McLemore’s best game since an ankle injury sidelined him for the end of last season.
+It came at a good time with fellow post players Chuma Okeke and Austin Wiley limited by foul trouble.

+“That’s the closest he’s looked to a guy that was first-team all-defense and a key, key player for us a year ago,” Pearl said.
+“Anfernee gets to do what he’s doing there, and we’re a different club.”

-William Jackson Jr. led Georgia with 16 points, Nicolas Claxton added 15, and Teshaun Hightower had 12.
+William Jackson Jr. led Georgia with 16 points, Nicolas Claxton added 15, Tyree Crump 14 and Teshaun Hightower 12.
 Rayshaun Hammonds had nine points, 10 rebounds and four assists.

+It was also a physical turnaround from a performance against Ole Miss where Pearl said it was fair to say “you guys got pushed around.”

+“We preached transition defense and interior defense a lot,” McLemore said.
+“A lot of guys after the Ole Miss game, we watched a lot of film and we just worked on that a lot between that game and this game.”

 BIG PICTURE